streamingfast/substreams-starter/README.md

 substreams registry publish
 ```

-Run `help` to discover the development environment and then generate sink projects with:
+Run `help` to better navigate the development environment and generate sink projects with:

 ```bash
 substreams codegen subgraph